And another free online summit coming up. This one is about happiness. Looking forward to hearing what they have to say. 🙂

 Where quitters are the biggest Winners

-Childhood Trauma is the Wound.
-Depression is the Result.
-Addiction is the Bandaid.
+Childhood Trauma was the Wound.
+Depression was the Result.
+Addiction was My Bandaid.